Long Branch and the Presidency

 Trying — President Garfield’s has his bedding changed in Elberon, September 1881.
 He lasted just 16 days at the shore.

 Death by Bacteria — Artist depiction of President Garfield’s last looks at the sea from his Long Branch cottage, Harper’s Weekly, September 1881.
-It’s likely the president’s own doctors killed him — health historians believe the constant poking and probing of the wound with septic fingers and instruments made the president’s infection worse and his recovery impossible.
+It’s likely the president’s own doctors killed him — health historians believe that the constant poking and probing of his wound with septic fingers and instruments made the president’s infection worse and his recovery impossible.

 President Garfield’s sick room at the Francklyn cottage, Sept.
 1881.
 Read: “The Dirty, Painful Death of President James A. Garfield” — HERE